 This group eventually broke away to form The Coventry Railway Society based at the Coventry Canal Warehouse.
-When this venue closed in 1963 the Society transferred to a schoolroom in Wheatley Street School, only yards away from the where the original Society had met some 60 years earlier.
+When this venue closed in 1963 the Society transferred to a schoolroom in Wheatley Street School, only yards away from where the original Society had met some 60 years earlier.

 In 1970 the Society moved to the Maudsley hotel and it was here on the 12th February 1975 that the Coventry Model Engineering Society was formerly wound up and formed into a limited Company - The Coventry Model Engineering Society Limited.

-During it‘s life the Society has built and operated three tracks.
+During its life the Society has built and operated three tracks.
 The first was in the Coventry War Memorial Park.
 The Track was officially opened in 1952 and ran for over 27 years until it was finally closed in 1980.

-For some time the Society had been looking for a new site which would allow for larger radius curves to accommodate some of the visiting clubs locomotives.
+For some time the Society had been looking for a new site which would allow for larger radius curves to accommodate some of the visiting club's locomotives.
 A new site was eventually acquired at Stoneleigh Abbey

 After much work rebuilding the track and facilities, public running at Stoneleigh Abbey commenced in 1981.

-There is a short video showing our track at Stoneleigh Abbey
+Following the transfer of ownership of Stoneleigh Abbey and its 690-acre estate by the then owner Lord Leigh to a charitable trust in 1996, the society was once again in search of a new home.
 This led us to our current location at Ryton Pools Country Park - our latest home where we started building our current track in 1997, it looks like being the biggest and best yet!

-NO – Although many of the society members are engineers there are also other members who have either NO engineering training or very limited skills.
+NO – Although many of our members are engineers there are also other members who have either NO engineering training or very limited skills.
 For those who wish to learn some of these skills there is a vast pool of knowledge available from members – all you need to do is ask.
 The only problem you’ll experience is just whose advice to take.

 NO – Many members don’t own their own locomotives.
 The club owns various steam, electric and petrol locomotives, and provided you have the necessary skills (training is available) and meet the safety requirements then you can drive those.

 YES – Provided the loco has all the appropriate certificates (current hydraulic and steam test) then club members are free to use the track at any time (as long as you don’t interfere with public running – the track is fully signalled), the only limitations are that members MUST NOT run locomotives on their own for safety reasons.
 So provided there is another member in attendance then the track is available for use.
-If members don’t own their own locos then they can run the clubs locos at "Steam Ups" provided they are qualified to do so.
+If members don’t own their own locos then they can run the club's locos at "Steam Ups" provided they are qualified to do so.

 CERTAINLY – As much help as you need, there is a vast pool of knowledge within the society and all you need to do is ask for help.
 In fact one of the main reasons to join is to be able to tap into this knowledge.